-However, if your circumstances change, for example you lose your job or you have another child for which you are financially responsible, then it may be possible to ask the Child Maintenance Service to re-assess the level of child maintenance payable.
+However, if your circumstances change, for example, if you lose your job or have another child for whom you are financially responsible, you may be able to request that the Child Maintenance Service re-evaluate the amount of child maintenance payable.

 What would the Court consider?